zentyal/zentyal/docs/en/user/jabber.rst

    :scale: 60
    :align: center

-On Psi to join a chatroom we should go to :guilabel:`General --> Join Groupchat`.
+On Psi to join a chat room we should go to :guilabel:`General --> Join Groupchat`.
-A :guilabel:`Join Groupchat` window will popup asking for some information like the :guilabel:`Host` which should be *conference.domain*, the :guilabel:`Room` name, the user :guilabel:`Nickname` and the room :guilabel:`Password` if needed.
+A :guilabel:`Join Groupchat` window will pop up asking for some information like the :guilabel:`Host` which should be *conference.domain*, the :guilabel:`Room` name, the user :guilabel:`Nickname` and the room :guilabel:`Password` if needed.